schultzcole/foof-ui/README.md

-# foof-ui
+# FOOF UI

-A small framework for creating reactive UIs
+A small framework for creating reactive UIs.